foreveryone1/ObsidianNotes/0 ttrpg/System in development.md

 ## Power list

 -	Lunging attack
-	-	Requires a mee weapon
+	-	Requires a melee weapon
 	-	You can spend MP to move 5 ft. per MP spent in a straight line through at least one enemy as an action.
 Deal your Weapon skill ranks to every enemy you pass through.
 This movement does not incur opportunity attacks.
 -	Second Wind
 	-	Regain health equal to your MP spent as an action.